gengyuchao/ESP8266_example/project_oled/readme.txt

-This is dht11 example project.
+This is oled example project.

 project_oled is an example for multi-level folder Makefile, notice the folder structure and each Makefile, you can get the clue.